jewettaij/moltemplate/doc/doc_genpoly_lt.md

 OR generated manually (using "-angle", "-dihedral", "-improper" arguments).

-Note: This program is both a stand-alone executable program (that can be run from the terminal) and a python library.
+Note: This program is both a stand-alone executable program (that can be run from the terminal) and a python module.
 The former is documented below.
 *(The [python API is explained later](#Python-API).)*

 ## Usage: